The gift that is you – the untold value of the self.

 David Wolf’s first step in self-care is to be aware of the thoughts we are having and how they affect us, but not judging them as good or bad – just being present with what it feels like to have these thoughts.
 His advice for taking care of ourselves might sound simplistic at times such as smiling more, but there is power in this simple act because it changes our brain chemistry from stress hormones into neurotransmitters that make us happy.
 He also suggests different ways people can change their body language: by standing up straight and opening your chest to have an expansive posture which will help you feel confident; crossing one leg over another if you need some comfort; touching something on the table every few minutes, which will keep you grounded and focused; or sitting with your back straight, feet firmly on the ground, palms up on your knees.

-Please complete this sentence: Dr. David Wolf ____ that we can make a change in our life by changing how we feel about it.
 He believes that everything comes from within us so if there is something wrong in our life then the solution also has to come from within us – “It’s not what happens to you but how you react to it.”
 What he means by this is being aware of thoughts we are having and how they affect us (and not judging them as good or bad) just being present with what it feels like when these thoughts happen.
 His advice for taking care of ourselves might include eating healthy, exercising regularly, and getting enough sleep.

 Dr. David Wolf believes that we can make a change in our life by changing how we feel about it.
 He believes everything comes from within us so if there is something wrong in our life then the solution also has to come from within us – “It’s not what happens to you but how you react to it.”
 His advice for taking care of ourselves might include eating healthy, exercising regularly, and getting enough sleep.
 This way we are more likely to be able to take on whatever challenges may come up during the day with equanimity – staying present without reacting automatically out of fear or judgment which would lead towards further suffering instead of resolution around things like money or relationships or work.